What is data management in cyber security?

 Best practices for data management in cyber security

-Implementing best practices in data management is crucial for enhancing cyber security, including strategies such as data encryption, regular data backups, and stringent access controls to protect sensitive information and mitigate risks.
+Implementing best practices in data management is key to strengthening cybersecurity.
+Essential strategies include data encryption, regular data backups, and strict access controls to safeguard sensitive information and reduce risk.

 Data encryption